 The Gold Coast is a massive place, stretching from the northern end of the Spit to the southern beach of Rainbow Bay just north of the New South Wales border.
-There are multiple beaches that make up the area with some of the more popular Gold Coast tourist destinations being Surfers Paradise, Broadbeach, Burleigh and Currumbin.
-The entire region is made up of long sandy beautiful beaches, inland canals / waterways, surfing spots, theme parks, hiking trails and national parks.
-Not to mention shopping centres, boutique shops, cafes, restaurants, and sporting events.
+Many beaches make up the area with some of the more popular Gold Coast tourist destinations being Surfers Paradise, Broadbeach, Burleigh and Currumbin.
+The entire region is made up of long sandy beautiful beaches, inland canals/waterways, surfing spots, theme parks, hiking trails and national parks.
+There is also a stack of shopping centres, boutique shops, cafes, restaurants, and sporting events.

 Whether you’re looking for a jammed packed holiday filled with all the best Gold Coast activities or looking for some of the quieter Gold Coast experiences, we’ve got it all covered in this comprehensive kids holiday Gold Coast guide.
 Regardless of whether you are heading to the Gold Coast with toddler in tow or teenagers, we’ve got the details you need.

 - When to visit the Gold Coast;

 - Details on the various Gold Coast beaches so you can decide where to stay;